Marianne is a writer from the United Kingdom who enjoys card-game strategies.

-There are many different versions of this card game, so its quite possible that your friend does know how to play, they just call it something different!
+There are many different versions of this card game, so it's possible that your friends do know how to play, they just call it something different!
 The game is played in many countries across the world.
 It is simple and easy to play once you have the hang of it.
-The main thing you must do is agree what rules you are playing from the start, to avoid arguments halfway through because one of the players knows different rules.
+The main thing you must do is agree on what rules you are playing from the start to avoid arguments halfway through because one of the players knows different rules.

 - Shuffle the cards.